SidUsman/Java101/sql-learning.md

 |Pettersen|Kari|44678|
 |||34764|

-Right JOin keyword return all the rows from the right table(Orders),even if there are no matches in the left table(Persons).
+Right JOIN keyword return all the rows from the right table(Orders),even if there are no matches in the left table(Persons).

 --------------------------------------
 #### SQL FULL JOIN Keyword